/portfolio/[reservationId]).

 Open the reservation detail page

-From your Portfolio (
+From My GPUs (

 /portfolio), click View on the reservation you want to configure.
 The